• Genom_Editing_Banner2.jpg

 Higher yield

-... producing more per hectare from existing agricultural land, and therefore protecting natural habitats and biodiversity
+... producing more food per hectare on existing agricultural land helps protect natural habitats and biodiversity.

 Increased resistance